-Jailyne Ojeda Ochoa Shows Off Insane Curves In Cut-out Skirt And Scanty Top
+Jailyne Ojeda Ochoa Shows Off Insane Curves In Cut-Out Skirt And Scanty Top

 I would never see myself taking precious time out of my day to comment something negative on someone else’s page.
 Time is money and time invested is time you can’t get back.
 Remember that ❤️ if you can be anything in life BE KIND because everything you put out into the universe comes right back to you.
 So if you put out shit all you will receive is pounds of shit lol ????
 Dress: @kozakurtulus ????@maegan_alys_photography MUA @ydderfc Hair @hairbyada

-In the post’s caption, Jailyne stated that she would never spend her time spewing negativity towards others.
+In the post’s caption, Jailyne stated that she would never spend her time spewing negativity toward others.
 She also relayed the importance of time, before telling fans to be kind to one another because what you send out to the universe will come back to you.

 She also revealed her outfit was designed by KOZA, before crediting the photo to Maegan Alys Photography.